saberworks/massassi-static/source/jediknight/howto.md

 ---
 title: How To Install Jedi Knight Levels and Mods
-author: Jipe, Tallgeese
+author: Jipe, Tallgeese, Brian
 email: nrl1@anet-chi.com, rob_jacoby@hotmail.com
 ---
-Authors: Jipe & Tallgeese
+Authors: Jipe, Tallgeese, and Brian

 So, you've just downloaded a level or mod, and you want to load it up right away, but you have no idea what to do?
 Never fear,